SUBJECTS

 Manipulates us into buying unnecessary items & makes us too materialistic & deceptive & manipulates us through subliminal advertising & excessive & perpetuates stereotypes

-Shared commons & need for social networking & attraction of advertising support
+Shared commons & need for social connection & & attraction of advertisers

 Happiness is found in having things